ObsidianBlk/GWJ68/README.md

-# Godot Wild Jam #68 Project
+# Pathways

-Description TBD
+Give commands to your Little Botties to help them forge their way to home base!

-This game is being developed for the [Godot Wild Jam #68](https://itch.io/jam/godot-wild-jam-68), using the [Godot Game Engine v4.2.1](https://godotengine.org/).
+This game was developed for the [Godot Wild Jam #68](https://itch.io/jam/godot-wild-jam-68), using the [Godot Game Engine v4.2.1](https://godotengine.org/).

 ## Author
 Bryan "ObsidianBlk" Miller